jphmrst/PLC/src/plc/fp/Basics.lagda.md

 we'll name our own definitions so that they exactly coincide with the ones in the standard library.

-TODO use the same symbols as in std lib

 Functions over booleans can be defined in the same way as above:

 ```